jasonrauchwerk/NLI_StressTest/README.md

 Alternatively, you may write your own evaluation function: our script simply evaluates models on classification accuracy for each stress test at once.

+## Changes by Jason

+* Added the homophones dataset from [CMU Artificial Intelligence Repository](https://www.cs.cmu.edu/afs/cs/project/ai-repository/ai/areas/speech/database/homofonz/0.html).
+Removed the beginning of the txt file so only a list of words remains.

 ## References

 Please considering citing [[1]](https://arxiv.org/abs/1806.00692) if using these stress tests to evaluate Natural Language Inference models.